shakacode/react_on_rails/README.md

 *See below for steps on an existing Rails app*

 1. New Rails app: `rails new my-app --webpack=react`. `cd` into the directory.
-2. Add gem version: `gem 'react_on_rails', '10.0.2' # prefer exact gem version to match npm version`
+2. Add gem version: `gem 'react_on_rails', '11.0.0' # Use the exact gem version to match npm version`
 3. `bundle install`
 4. Commit this to git (or else you cannot run the generator unless you pass the option --ignore-warnings).
 5. Run the generator: `rails generate react_on_rails:install`